ISAITB/docs-services/source/introduction/index.rst

   **Prebuilt Java classes for WSDLs and XSDs:** The test bed maintains the `gitb-types Java library on Maven Central <https://search.maven.org/artifact/eu.europa.ec.itb/gitb-types>`_ which includes the classes and service stubs corresponding to the WSDLs and XSDs.
 The WSDLs and XSDs themselves are also included in this library.

+  For more information on this library and its available variants, check :ref:`common__gitb-types`.

 The final GITB workgroup report can be downloaded here [:download:`CEN_WS_GITB3_CWA_Final.pdf`].